P-GLEZ/SpringTopes/README.md

-I made this using Python 3.14, Pygame-ce, and Numpy.
+Runs on Python 3.14 with Pygame-ce, and Numpy.
-I've never used github before- does this work?